 Graduate Certificate in Heritage Conservation

-The Heritage Conservation program educates students in the preservation of the built environment as part of a comprehensive ethic of environmental, cultural, and economic sustainability.
-The Southwestern United States is a unique laboratory within which to explore a range of cultures, architectural styles and landscapes.
+The five-course, 15-unit fully online Graduate Certificate in Heritage Conservation educates students in the preservation of the built environment as part of a comprehensive ethic of environmental, cultural and economic sustainability.
+The Southwestern United States is a unique laboratory within which to explore a range of cultures, architectural styles and landscapes, online or on-ground.

-Students may pursue the Graduate Certificate in Heritage Conservation alone, or may combine it with other degrees, including the Master of Architecture, Master of Science in Architecture, Master of Landscape Architecture, Master of Science in Urban Planning, and Master of Arts in Applied Anthropology degrees.
+Students may pursue the Graduate Certificate in Heritage Conservation alone or may combine it with other degrees, including the Master of Architecture, Master of Science in Architecture, Master of Landscape Architecture and Master of Science in Urban Planning.

 The University of Arizona’s Heritage Conservation program is an active member of the National Council for Preservation Education.